tri613/gatsby-remark-twemoji-shortcut/README.md

 Add twitter emojis with no sweat. :sunglasses::heart::tada::sparkles::1st_place_medal::+1:

-It even works with plain emojis! 🌵🐦🐬
+This even works with plain emojis! 🌵🐦🐬

 Want to skip shortcuts?
 Sure!
 Try using backslashes. \:cool\: